AP-DAVID/Jamb-quiz-app/README.md

 expo install
 3. Make sure you have the necessary tools set up for React Native development.

-4. Start the Expo development server: expo start
+4. Start the Expo development server: npm start
 5. Follow the instructions in the console to open the app on a connected device or emulator.

 Please note that additional configuration steps might be required depending on your development environment.